segmentio/segment-docs/src/connections/destinations/catalog/richpanel/index.md

 [Richpanel](https://richpanel.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is the helpdesk software built for Ecommerce teams to support customers at scale in a fun, easy, collaborative way.

 This destination is maintained by Richpanel.
-For any issues with the destination, [contact their team](mailto:support@richpanel.com).
+For any issues with the destination, [contact the Richpanel Support team](mailto:support@richpanel.com).

 {% include content/beta-note.md %}